-If you’re worried about damage to an ornamental shrub or fruit producing tree, the best course of action is to cover it with netting while the cicadas are out (net holes should be 1 cm or smaller.)
+If you’re worried about damage to an ornamental shrub or fruit producing tree, the best course of action is to cover it with netting while the cicadas are out (net holes should be 1 cm or smaller).
 Be sure to attach the netting to the trunk or the cicadas will climb up the trunk to the branches.
 Spraying the tree with chemicals won’t stop the cicadas but may poison the animals that eventually eat them.

 You may notice patches of your yard where chunks of sod have been removed and small holes have been dug.
 You are probably looking at evidence of foxes, raccoons, skunks and crows on the hunt for cicada nymphs and a high-protein snack.

-Living with Brood X
+How to Live with Brood X Cicadas

 Wondering how cicadas may affect you, your pets, plants or yard?
 We have answers.